 Assessment of General Education at UMKC focuses on these eight learning outcomes and will consist of course-embedded assessments, standardized instruments and student surveys/reflections.
 In addition to having a combination of direct and indirect assessments, we will want to use both formative and summative assessments.
 General education assessment will be coordinated by the University Assessment Committee and the Assistant Vice Provost for Assessment but will be conducted primarily by faculty who are teaching General Education courses.
 The approaches taken will build upon pilot studies of General Education that were facilitated by the General Education Oversight Committee (GEOC) in spring 2012.

-The full General Education Assessment Plan developed by the General Education Oversight Committee in Fall 2012 is available here.
+The full General Education Assessment Plan, developed by the General Education Oversight Committee in Fall 2012

 UMKC General Education Core Outcomes Mapped to State Level Goals